quicwg/ops-drafts/draft-ietf-quic-applicability.md

 - Ignore it, if the application-layer protocol consists only of interactions with no or very short idle periods.
 - Ensure there are no long idle periods.
-- Use 0-RTT session resumption after a long idle period.
+- Resume the session after a long idle period, using 0-RTT resumption when appropriate.

 The first strategy is the easiest, but it only applies to certain applications.